pharaujo/pharaujo.github.io/about.md

   - Moved to systems administration for a couple of years
   - Had a run at build and automation engineering
   - Did a 6-year stint in SRE
-  - Currently promoting better observability and automation in InfraEng
+  - Promoted better observability and automation in InfraEng
   - I wrote a book!
 Check it out: [Hands-On Infrastructure Monitoring with Prometheus](https://www.packtpub.com/eu/virtualization-and-cloud/hands-infrastructure-monitoring-prometheus)